Everledger CEO Leanne Kemp addresses the need for blockchain solutions and neutral platforms to nurture inclusive and sustainable supply chains.

 Therefore, the need for increased transparency and traceability in supply chains – as a way of mitigating the risks of complexity – is rapidly moving up the agenda.
 Blockchain technologies, as well as collaborative and neutral platforms, can offer the mutual accountability that brands need to reassure consumers and orchestrate more sustainable provenance.
 Information about a product’s origin, characteristics, transactional data and sustainable footprint can then be made available publicly, according to privacy settings and guidelines.

-With this goal in mind, Everledger, the International Trade Centre (ITC) and cellulose fibre company Lenzing Group, in collaboration with the World Economic Forum’s Platform for Shaping the Future of Advanced Manufacturing and Production, have created a pilot platform – hosted on the ITC’s neutral site – which is capable of visualising blockchain-based supply chain data from multiple companies and sources.
+With this goal in mind, Everledger, the International Trade Centre (ITC) and cellulose fibre company Lenzing Group, in collaboration with the World Economic Forum’s Platform for Shaping the Future of Advanced Manufacturing and Production, have created a pilot platform – hosted on the ITC’s neutral site – which is capable of visualising blockchain-based supply chain data from multiple companies and sources (read more on enterprise blockchain consulting solutions).

 The simulated environment enables the cross reference of supply chain information such as product origin and characteristics, which can potentially solve numerous use cases in complex supply chains, involving many different participants.
 In addition, information on transfer of ownership can also flow seamlessly among the members of the consortium, in a secure, immutable and private distributed ledger.